Luna's Question Quest: A Moonlit Fairy Tale

 Luna hiding behind mushrooms watching fairy dance.

-— I don’t want to bother anyone, Luna whispered to herself, her mane turning a shy shade of blue — What if my questions are silly?
+“I do not want to bother anyone,” Luna whispered to herself, her mane turning a shy shade of blue.
+“What if my questions are silly?”

 Luna’s mane turning blue with sadness.

 One day, Luna’s reluctance to ask questions led her to take a wrong turn in the forest.
-As a result, she found herself lost in a part of the woods she’d never seen before, where the trees grew so thick they blocked out the moonlight.
-And so, her mane turned a worried purple, but still, she couldn’t bring herself to call for help.
-After a while, just then, a gentle voice called out, — Sometimes the bravest thing we can do is ask for what we need.
-Therefore, a wise old owl named Sage glided down from a nearby branch, his feathers gleaming with starlight
+She found herself in a part of the woods she had never seen before, where the trees grew so thick they softened the moonlight.
+Her mane turned a worried purple, but still, she could not bring herself to call for help.
+Just then, a gentle voice called out, “Sometimes the bravest thing we can do is ask for what we need.”
+A wise old owl named Sage glided down from a nearby branch, his feathers gleaming with starlight.

-Sage owl meeting Luna in dark woods.
+Sage owl meeting Luna in moonlit woods.

 Sage took Luna under his wing, teaching her that questions were like keys that unlocked new discoveries.

-— Every question you ask, he explained, “is like planting a seed of knowledge that grows into understanding Together, they practiced asking simple questions: — Which way leads home?
-With these words, “Why do flowers close at night
+“Every question you ask,” he explained, “is like planting a seed of knowledge that grows into understanding.”

 Luna practicing questions with Sage.

-— Would you like to know a secret about moonbeams?
-Therefore, she asked, her mane glowing with gentle golden light
+“Would you like to know a secret about moonbeams?” she asked, her mane glowing with gentle golden light.

 Luna helping young fairies with moonbeams.